-Dry facial skin, dry hands, dry skin on your arms and legs despite moisturizing the skin.
-Does that sound familiar?
-If so, you might lack the protein filaggrin in your skin.
-Filaggrin deficiency can cause dry spots and skin fissures as well as dry and scaly skin on your legs and arms.
-This condition is called ichthyosis vulgaris, also known as fish scale skin.
+Dry face.
+Dry hands.
+Dry skin on your arms and legs despite moisturizing.
+Does this sound familiar?
+If it does, you might lack the protein filaggrin in your skin.
+Symptoms of filaggrin deficiency include dry spots and cracks in the skin, as well as dry and scaly skin on your arms and legs.
+These symptoms describe the condition ichthyosis vulgaris, also known as fish scale skin.

 Filaggrin is a protein that occurs naturally in the skin.
-Filaggrin is a vital component of a healthy skin ecosystem because it is broken down to amino acids which are essential natural moisturizing factors (NMFs) that help keep the skin properly hydrated.
-Without these NMFs, the skin barrier dries out and cracks.
+Filaggrin is a vital component of the skin’s natural ecosystem because it breaks down to amino acids, which are essential natural moisturizing factors (NMFs) that help keep the skin properly hydrated.
+Without NMFs, the skin barrier dries out and cracks.
 This can lead to itch and leave the skin more prone to infection as it becomes easier for bacteria, such as Staphylococcus, to enter the skin.

-Up to 50% of people suffering from atopic dermatitis have filaggrin deficiency.
-Environmental factors also play a role in the development of atopic dermatitis but having filaggrin deficiency increases the risk.
+Studies show that up to 50% of people affected by atopic dermatitis have filaggrin deficiency.
+Environmental factors also play a role in the development of atopic dermatitis, but having filaggrin deficiency increases the risk.

-If a child has developed atopic dermatitis, it is harder for it to ‘outgrow’ its eczema if it has filaggrin deficiency compared to children with normal filaggrin levels in their skin.
+If a child first develops atopic dermatitis, it becomes more difficult to ‘grow out’ of the condition if they have filaggrin deficienct skin, compared to children with normal levels of filaggrin.
 Filaggrin deficiency also increases the risk of developing severe eczema.

-Sjögren’s syndrome is a chronic inflammation that involves primarily the exocrine glands in the body (i.e. glands that produce fluids).
-The most common symptoms of Sjögren’s syndrome are dry eyes and dry mouth, but 50% of all people with Sjögren’s syndrome develop dry skin and ichthyosis vulgaris (fish scale skin) on their legs.
-This is likely because the mild chronic skin inflammation associated with Sjögren’s syndrome is accompanied by a low-grade chronic inflammation of the skin, which occurs because the immune system is overactive, and this chronic inflammation of the skin reduces filaggrin production.
+Sjögren’s syndrome is distinguished by a chronic inflammation that involves primarily the exocrine glands in the body (i.e. glands that produce fluids).
+The most common symptoms of Sjögren’s syndrome are dry eyes and dry mouth, but most people with the condition experience dry skin and ichthyosis vulgaris (fish scale skin) on their legs.
+This is likely because the mild chronic skin inflammation associated with Sjögren’s syndrome, due to overactivity of the immune system, reduces filaggrin production.